-I made two really cool ski-related signs, one of which you saw in the show and the other is depicted in the picture with the crew below.
+I made two really cool ski-related signs, one of which you saw in the show and the other is depicted in the picture above with the film crew.

-The sign pictured below is made from wood pallet and is super easy to make.
+The sign pictured above is made from wood pallet and is super easy to make.

 After Filming House Hunters Concluded – Where Are We Now?

 After our House Hunters episode aired, we’ve been enjoying the cabin and get up there a lot throughout the year.

 In the summer and fall, we go to the often with kayaks, paddleboards and our dogs.